10 minutes maximum! Can you do it in 5?

 • D. It sticks to blood vessel walls.

 8. Smoking damages the goblet cells and the cilia in the lining of the bronchioles.
-This causes more mucus to be present in the alveoli.
+This causes mucus to block the bronchioles.

-Why does this lead to reduce gas exchange and the person becoming breathless?
+Why does this lead to reduce gas exchange?

 • A. The surface area of the alveoli is reduced